fhiso/sources-and-citations/citation-elements.md

 Applications *should not* reorder the list of *citation layers*, other than at the request of the user.
-The order of the *citation layers* is an indiciation of the preferred order for displaying the *citation layers*, and *should* begin with the one considered most important.
+The order of the *citation layers* is an indication of the preferred order for displaying the *citation layers*, and *should* begin with the one considered most important.
 This is not necessarily the *head citation layer*.
 Applications *may* ignore this order when displaying or formatting *citation layers*.

-{.note} This is not an absolute prohibition on reording, and *conformant* applications *may* if necessary use a technology that does not preserve the order of the *citation layers*.
+{.note} This is not an absolute prohibition on reordering, and *conformant* applications *may* if necessary use a technology that does not preserve the order of the *citation layers*.